walterfreeman/phys307/syllabus.md

 * You write about the stuff and what you learned from it
 * Your grade is based on the stuff you did and the insight you get from it

-We expect your grades to be quite high as a result.
+We expect your grades to be quite high as a result, since your grade is based on the things that you learn and achieve, not a high-stakes exam that you either pass or fail.

-This class is a significant amount of work, but we will support you as you do it; in the past, grades have been quite high.
+This class is a significant amount of work, but we will support you as you do it.
+If you feel like you're getting behind, please come talk to me; in the past, we've had multiple students fall behind and catch up.

 ### Grading